A simple homemade 3 ingredient vegan lip balm you can make with ingredients you already have on hand.

 - Paper tubes are a great bio-degradable option

-- small tins are great as the can be reused and make great gifts
+- Small tins are great as the can be reused and make great gifts

-- then there are the classic plastic tubes, which can also be reused
+- Then there are the classic plastic tubes, which can also be reused

-Other Homemade Body Products
+More Homemade Body Products

 Simple Vegan Lip Balm